KindnessOperation/SmileProject/readMe.md

 ## How it works
 1. Google Form responses are sent in a discord channel
-2. The owner can approve responses for being posted
+2. The owner can approve responses to be posted
 3. A various selection of background images can be selected for the post (Cycle images by selecting the X)
 4. If approved, the bot will post the image on Instagram